Are you thinking of taking a sabbatical? Are you scared it may ruin your career? What if it actually helps to grow it?

 We hear people say they won’t feel motivated to go back to work afterward, so it’s better to juuuust keeeeep goiiiing.
 But why do something we don’t like all our life?
 That makes no sense.

-After some time to decompress, you will likely want to go back to work – even if it’s not to the same job.
+After some time to decompress, you will likely want to go back to work – even if it’s not the same job.
 Professionals like you like to contribute and keep busy.

-It may be a new project, a new business or industry, a new location, but the important thing is that you get inspired about what that next change will be during your time away.
+It may be a new project, a new business or industry, or a new location, but the important thing is that you get inspired about what that next change will be during your time away.

 That’s the beauty of a sabbatical.
 When planned correctly, you’ll be super excited to leave (and a little scared too, but that’s normal) and you’ll come back with lots of energy, inspiration, and ideas.
 You’ll be happy to get back to a routine and a purpose.
 We know from experience.